 You do not need formal qualifications to become a recruiter in Australia.
 However, most employers look to hire candidates with a certification or diploma in human resources for a recruitment role.

 Follow this guide to learn how to become a recruitment consultant in Australia.
-From job descriptions and educational and personal requirements to career opportunities and job outlooks, you will learn everything it takes to be a recruiter in Australia.
+From job descriptions and educational and personal requirements to career opportunities, job outlook, and salary, you will learn everything it takes to be a recruiter in Australia.

 1. Who Is A Recruitment Consultant In Australia?